GuyMangan/OptionsPricing/README.md

 # OptionsPricing

-A Python library for pricing European options using three classical quantitative models:
+A Python library for pricing European options using three classical quantitative models, and calculating their greeks using Black Scholes:

 - Black-Scholes Formula (Analytical)
 - Binomial Tree Model